Marlamin/wow.tools.local/README.md

 This contains a very slimmed down version of the WoW.tools site (currently modelviewer for M2s only and DBC browsing/exporting (no hotfixes yet)) meant for local use without relying on anything from the main WoW.tools website (or the internet in general, after a listfile has been downloaded, see below).

 ## Requirements
 All dependencies should be included with the executable.
 If you have the included requirements already installed, feel free to compile it yourself for a smaller/cleaner runtime directory.
+As this loads quite a bit of data, you'll need at least 4-5GB of free RAM.

 ### Definitions
 While definitions are included in releases, these are likely to go out of date quickly.
 Hopefully up-to-date definitions can be found on [here](https://github.com/wowdev/WoWDBDefs) (to download, click Code -> Download ZIP), to update definitions overwrite the `WoWDBDefs/definitions` folder with the `definitions` folder from the downloaded version of the WoWDBDefs repo.